MV-MR: multi-views and multi-representations for self-supervised learning and knowledge distillation: Conclusions

 \section{Conclusions}

-In this paper, we introduce novel self-supervised {\papername} learning and knowledge distillation approaches, which are based on the maximization of the several dependency measures between two embeddings obtained from views with and without augmentations and multiple representations extracted from non-augmented views.
-The proposed methods use an upper bound on mutual information and a distance correlation for the dependence estimation for the representations of different dimensions.
+In this paper, we introduce novel self-supervised {\papername} learning and knowledge distillation approaches, which are based on the maximization of several dependency measures between two embeddings obtained from views with and without augmentations and multiple representations extracted from non-augmented views.
+The~proposed methods use an upper bound on mutual information and a distance correlation for the dependence estimation for the representations of different dimensions.
 We explain the intuition behind the proposed method of upper bound on the mutual information and the usage of distance correlation as a dependence measure.
-Our method achieves state-of-the-art self-supervised classification on the STL10 dataset and achieves comparable state-of-the-art results on ImageNet-1K datasets on linear evaluation and semi-supervised evaluations.
-We show that ResNet50 pretrained using knowledge distillation on CLIP ViT-B-16 achieves comparable performance with far fewer parameters.
+Our method achieves state-of-the-art self-supervised classification on the STL10 and CIFAR20 datasets and comparable state-of-the-art results on ImageNet-1K datasets in linear evaluation and semi-supervised evaluations.
+We show that ResNet50 pretrained using knowledge distillation on CLIP ViT-B-16 achieves comparable performance with far fewer parameters (23.5 M with ResNet50 vs. 86.2 M parameters with CLIP ViT-B-16) and a relatively small training set on multiple datasets: STL10 and ImageNet-1k.
+The~proposed disillation method also achieves state-of-the-art peformance on the CIFAR100 dataset, 78.6\% vs. previous state-of-the-art of 78.08\%.